FREQUENTLY ASKED QUESTIONS

 When do you stop accepting registrations for camps?

-What's the difference between "resident" and "commuter"?
+What's the difference between "overnight" and "day" campers?

 Do camps offer any discounts on the registration fees?